 The unique identifier for the entity that issued the assertion.
 Generally this is the entity that holds the key material used to generate the assertion.
-The issuer may be either an OAuth client (when assertions are self-issued) or a third party token service.
+Examples of issuers are OAuth clients (when assertions are self-issued) and third party security token services.